AlfonsoRReyes/fonzie-oilgains/README.md

 Source files for this blogdown site
 ===================================

-The design is inspired by  https://robjhyndman.com, orinally based on  [hugo-finite](https://github.com/lambdafu/hugo-finite).
+The design of this blog has been inspired by  https://robjhyndman.com.
+Originally based on  [hugo-finite](https://github.com/lambdafu/hugo-finite).